Home » Rome » Rome Colosseum tickets

 This estimate includes the time spent waiting to buy your ticket and then waiting for the security line.

-If you want to cut down this waiting time at the Colosseum’s entrance by more than half, buy your tickets in advance.
+Buy your tickets in advance to reduce the waiting time at the Colosseum’s entrance by more than half.

 Back to Top